Joy for All Dog Review: Can a Robot Replace a Pet?

-Ample research shows that pet ownership can boost a person’s mood and even make them healthier, but owning a dog or cat isn’t viable for everyone.
-Restrictive living situations and mobility concerns can prevent seniors from properly caring for an animal, but what if there were a technological solution?
+Ample research shows that pet ownership can boost a person's mood and even make them healthier1, but owning a dog or cat isn't viable for everyone.
+Restrictive living situations or physical limitations can prevent seniors from properly caring for an animal, but what if there were a technological solution?

-Joy for All’s companion pets are designed to simulate the kinship and comfort offered by a real animal.
-By creating realistic pet robots, the company hopes to recreate the feeling of owning a pet without the accompanying responsibilities.
+Joy for All's companion pets are designed to simulate the kinship and comfort offered by a real animal.
+Ageless Innovation, the creators behind these companions, hopes to recreate the feeling of owning a pet without the accompanying responsibilities.

 After testing the company's Companion Pet Pup — the dog model — I can safely say these robots are no replacement for a flesh-and-blood pet.
 There is, however, certainly some fun and “joy” to be had.